Find Affordable College Courses

 After completing their Bachelor's Degree, construction engineering tech graduates from UF carry an average student debt load of $15,992.

-Washington State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree construction engineering technology programs.
-Located in the town of Pullman, Wazzu is a public school with a fairly large student population.
+Washington State University came in at #9 in this year’s edition of the Most Popular Construction Engineering Bachelor’s Degree Schools ranking.
+Located in the distant town of Pullman, Wazzu is a public school with a very large student population.

 Of the 75 students majoring in construction engineering tech at Wazzu, 89% are male and 11% are female.

-Full Construction Engineering Technology at Washington State University Report
+Read full report on Construction Engineering Technology at Washington State University

-Florida International University ranked #10 on this year’s Most Popular Construction Engineering Bachelor’s Degree Schools list.
+Florida International University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree construction engineering technology programs.
 FIU is a fairly large public school located in the large suburb of Miami.

 About 15% of the students majoring in construction engineering tech at the school are women while 85% are male.